m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 select med.toString() from @c;
 ```

-You cannot use the `collect_list` function to aggregate partial data because it can only aggregate all data in a specific group.
+The `collect_list` function cannot be used to aggregate partial data because it can only aggregate all data in a specific group.
 It is less efficient than built-in aggregate functions of MaxCompute or user-defined aggregate functions \(UDAFs\).
 We recommend that you use built-in aggregate functions if possible.
-Aggregating all data in a group increases the risk of data skew.
+If all data in a group is aggregated, data skew may occur.

 The UDT-based method produces a higher efficiency than a built-in aggregate function such as `WM_CONCAT` in aggregating all data in a group.